dinomatic/docs.dinomatic.com/source/docs/akurai/widgets.md

 ### Reviews Widget

 Add the `Akurai Reviews Widget` to the widget area of your choice.
-Add a widget title, select whether to display the sportsbook terms of not, choose the sportsbooks you want to display from the dropdown lists and click `Save`.
+Add a widget title, select whether to display the review terms of conditions or not, whether the logo image links the review page or the affiliate website, choose the reviews you want to display from the dropdown lists and click `Save`.

 You can display up to 10 review.